eagle-io/docs/source/topics/historic_data/table/index.rst

 	Specify the data range that is included for each calculated value.
 Example *30M* will calculate a value for each 30 minute window of data.
 Base time
 	Base time is used to determine the start of the aggregate calculations.
 Example *D+9H* will start the calculations at 9am (start of current day + 9 hours).
 See :ref:`working with relative time <relative-time>` for full details.
-Apply to all parameters
-	Check this option if you would like to apply the current column configuration to all other parameters.

 .. note::
 	Historic data for all parameters being displayed is automatically interleaved, therefore you may notice empty cells where the parameter(s) do not have a value for the corresponding row timestamp.